Kerosene Hat: Background and recording

-Song notes
+Music and lyrics

 The leadoff track from the album, "Low," had a major impact on the album's success.
 After Hickman started playing the song's signature riff during a soundcheck in Portland, Oregon, the song came together very quickly.
 Upon release it became – as noted by Spin – "a ubiquitous signpost of the alternative-as-the-new-mainstream era".
 Author David Maine calls "Low" the signature song of the summer of 1993, as rock radio added it to heavy rotation and the band's visibility increased.
 It peaked at #3 on the Modern Rock Radio charts.
-The track "Whole Lotta Trouble," recorded during the Kerosene Hat sessions and released as the b-side of the "Low" CD single, was also featured on the soundtrack of the 1995 Gen-X film Empire Records.
+The track "Whole Lotta Trouble," recorded during the Kerosene Hat sessions and released as the b-side of the "Low" CD single, was also featured on the soundtrack of the 1995 film Empire Records.

 Contributing to the song's success was a noir-ish, black-and-white video shot by director Carlos Grasso, which was added to MTV's Buzz Bin.
 In the video, Lowery spars with comedian Sandra Bernhard in a boxing ring and gets knocked out.
 Grasso claims that during the video shoot, Lowery insisted that Bernhard's punches be real – which meant his face was "all puffy" from the hits by the end of the shoot.

 Lowery described "Low" as "part Wizard of Oz, part Flowers of Evil", while NME called it "grunge noir."
 Due to perceived drug references in the song's lyrics, Lowery was asked by Virgin Records to write a letter to radio stations swearing that there was nothing drug-related about the song at all.
 According to the letter, the lyric "being stoned" was actually "being stone".